-Failure to comply with applicable law and regulations could expose the Company to serious financial loss and reputational damage.
+The regulatory environment in which the Company operates changes, affecting the Company's modus operandi.
+Failure to comply with applicable laws and regulations could expose the Company to serious financial loss and reputational damage.

-The Board relies on the services of its AIFM and also external advisers to ensure compliance with applicable law and regulations including the Companies Act, the AIFM Rules, the Corporation Tax Act and the UKLA Listing Rules.
-The Board is aware of changes to the regulatory environment in the year ahead such as the introduction of the new SORP (statement of recommended practice) dated November 2014 and FRS 102 and 104, and plans accordingly.
+The Board relies on the services of its AIFM and its external advisers to ensure compliance with applicable laws and regulations including the Companies Act 2006, the AIFM Rules, the Corporation Tax Act and the UKLA Listing Rules.
+The Board reviews compliance reports and internal control reports provided by its service providers, as well as the Company's financial statements and forecasts.